phoenixlabsresearch/spark-docs/guides/troubleshooting-errors.md

 ## Error Codes

-In order to reduce gas usage and code size, aave contracts return numbered errors.
+In order to reduce gas usage and code size, /spark-protocol contracts return numbered errors.
 If you are making calls to the protocol and receive numbered errors, you can use the reference below to know what is the error.
-Alternatively, you can also find what the numbers represent by checking the [`Errors.sol`](https://github.com/aave/aave-v3-core/blob/master/contracts/protocol/libraries/helpers/Errors.sol)
+Alternatively, you can also find what the numbers represent by checking the [`Errors.sol`](https://github.com/spark-protocol/spark-protocol-core/blob/master/contracts/protocol/libraries/helpers/Errors.sol)

 ### Reference Guide